Apoorvamishra0225/Flight-Price-Detection/README.md

 # Flight-price-prediction

-Predict the price of the flight based on the dates,airlines,destination and stops
+Predict the price of the flight based on the dates,airlines,destination and stops.